nmatzke/minbaru/README.md

 http://web.archive.org/web/20060616052853/http://www.bryancore.org/bsg/bdist.html
 http://web.archive.org/web/20050905145521/http://www.bryancore.org/bsg/bdist.pl

-The online version of bdistmds can be found at: http://www.coresci.org/bdist.html
+The online version of bdistmds (no source code, but the key calculations seem to be identical with bdist.pl) can be found at: http://www.coresci.org/bdist.html

 And limited documentation at: